 The first day of Advent 2020 is November 29th.
 If you and your family would like to begin this simple, slowing-down-the-season practice, you could begin with this tradition.

 The ritual surrounding Advent wreaths is simple–light a candle and read from Scripture on each of the four Sundays before Christmas.
 An Advent wreath isn’t a “wreath” in the regular sense of the word.
 You can use a tray with 4 candles in a circle and some greenery, with the Christ Candle in the middle.
-Or find a birch log and drill 4 or 5 candle-sized holes in it.
-(From Pinterest).
+Or find a birch log and drill 4 or 5 candle-sized holes in it. (see below From Pinterest).

 The point is to pause and reflect on the meaning of the season, no matter what your wreath looks like.
 I bought my ‘wreath’ at the Goodwill.

 Here is a simple reference to use for each Sunday’s readings.
 You can download it HERE and print out a copy to keep handy.

 If there’s any year when we need to slow down and savor the familiar anchors of the Christmas season, 2020 is it.
 I hope you’ll take a weekly pause to reflect and remember why Jesus came, which is the heart of Advent–waiting to celebrate His birth.